kagaimiq/ax225/maskrom.md

 a previous command, plus the range where the ROM's variables and the 8051's DATA resides in.

 - Command: `FA 04 -- -- -- --`
-- Data out: 1024 bytes of that that was read out
+- Data out: 1024 bytes of data that was read out

 ### Read 4 bytes from XDATA